-By donating to support GWATSIS, you will give a bright student like Michael Yunupingu the helping hand they need to follow their dreams and become a role model for their community.
+By donating to support GWATSIS, you will give a bright student like Amanda Radomi the helping hand they need to follow their dreams and become a role model for their community.

 Gavin Wanganeen’s patronage of these scholarships has inspired many local business leaders and donors to support Aboriginal Australian students complete their degrees at UniSA.

 The Department of Environment, Water and Natural Resources now support bright young Aboriginal students studying in a variety of areas including aboriginal studies, business, environmental studies and engineering through a GWATSIS.